 All reporting groups must comply with ACNC reporting obligations, particularly the requirement to submit the Annual Information Statement by the due date.

-From the 2019 reporting period, the ACNC will review the approval of reporting groups that submit their Annual Information Statement and financial report late for two reporting periods (these periods do not need to be consecutive), unless they received an extension approved by the ACNC Commissioner.
+The ACNC will review the approval of reporting groups that are late submitting their Annual Information Statement and financial report for two reporting periods, unless the ACNC Commissioner approves an extension.
+The reporting periods in question do not need to be consecutive.